loveencounterflow/intertext-lexer/README.md

       probably wants their source positions be preserved and won't mind extraneous inline spaces (true for a lot or source code, HTML &c) and will replace each elided character by a `\x20` (U+0020 Space), yielding `abc         xyz`.
     * This behavior is called 'erasing' and is controlled by the `eraser` configuration setting.
 This can be any string, including the empty string; it will be repeated for as many times as the number of code units (JS string index, length) the erased part comprised (so any codepoint in U+0000..U+FFFF will preserve positions)
     * The alternative to 'erasing' is 'joining' which will put a single copy of whatever text is present in the `joiner` configuration setting into the spot where a marker was found, so processing `abc<?start?>xyz` with `joiner: ' '` will produce `abc xyz`
     * settings `eraser: ''` and `joiner: ''` are equivalent and will produce `abcxyz`
-    * if the default setting of `eraser: ' ` is not good fit for your use case consider to use something like `eraser: '\x00'`; U+0000 should not normally be part of any human-readable text source; a pattern `/\x00+/` will preserve the information that the source has a hole in this spot, and the resulting line `abc␀␀␀␀␀␀␀␀␀xyz` will preserve positions
+    * if the default setting of `eraser: ' '` is no good fit for your use case consider to use something like `eraser: '\x00'`; U+0000 should not normally be part of any human-readable text source; a pattern `/\x00+/` will preserve the information that the source has a hole in this spot, and the resulting line `abc␀␀␀␀␀␀␀␀␀xyz` will preserve positions